mattgyver83/adbee/README.md

 >  2. The android device your going to connect to has "USB Debugging" enabled.
 >  3. ADB is already installed and located in your PATH
 >  4. Whatever user your running the script as can execute ADB also.
+>  5. If you intend on incorporating using this dynamically via ha-bridge you will also need bridge-sniffer

 Here are the order of operations